Staff Symptom Screenings

 Hand sanitizer units will be located throughout our buildings for convenience.
 Students and staff will be encouraged to use hand sanitizer throughout the day when hand washing is not feasible.

 At this time, local mandate requires face coverings/masks for everyone able to wear them.
 Masks should cover the nose, mouth, & chin and should sit flush against the side of the face.
 Masks need to be worn in all areas unless you are by yourself in an enclosed office.
 Social distancing is encouraged but masks still need to be worn regardless of distance to others while indoors.
 Arrangements will be made for those who are exempt.
 Mask exemption requests will be submitted to HR for staff and Coordinator of Health Services for students.
 Exemption requests will require note from a healthcare provider except for pre-school age children.
 Staff and students will supply their own masks.
 Sites will have a limited supply of disposable masks for emergency use.
 We are committed to fostering a respectful environment in which there are no stigmas associated with wearing masks.

-Students will be spaced as far apart as possible; three to six feet spacing is the current recommendation.
-Desks should face forward so students are not interacting face to face.
+Students will be spaced as far apart as possible; three feet spacing is the current recommendation.
+However, social distancing cannot be guaranteed in spaces such as cafeterias, school busses and some other common areas within the school building and the classroom.
 Utilize outdoor classroom space whenever possible.
-Use waves, and thumbs up gestures instead of hugs, handshakes, and high fives.
 Staff should not congregate in common areas or attend in-person meetings where social distancing is not possible.
 Lockers will not be utilized at this time.
-Social distancing markers/cues should be utilized throughout buildings.
-Social distancing is required even when mask wearing is occurring.

 Precautionary Rooms: Each attendance site will have an area away from other students and staff where symptomatic children will wait until parents arrive.
 If the health para cannot monitor the room, a designated staff member will be assigned to do so.